+- To achieve this goal, students should:

 - 1. Identify sound and unsound reasoning;

 - 2. Analyze and use a variety of information gathering techniques;

 - 3. Conduct independent research;

 - 4. Use computers competently; and

 - 5. Use the library and other information sources competently.